Watchdog says HQ2 incentives might be more than double Amazon’s estimate as lawmakers try to block them

 The backlash built Wednesday to taxpayer-funded incentives offered to Amazon by Virginia and New York, with some lawmakers pledging action to block the subsidies.

-Amazon, in announcing its second and third headquarters locations Tuesday, outlined some $2.2 billion in expected incentives for the initial phases of its expansion, predicated on the creation of 25,000 high-wage jobs in each location.
+Amazon, in announcing its second and third headquarters locations Tuesday, outlined some $2.2 billion in expected direct incentives for the initial phases of its expansion, predicated on the creation of 25,000 high-wage jobs in each location.
+That total includes $102 million related to a 5,000-job operations center in Nashville, Tennessee.

-But Good Jobs First, which tracks economic development subsidies, suggested the company could receive much more, particularly as it avails itself of New York City programs meant to spur job growth in places like the Long Island City neighborhood of Queens.
+But Good Jobs First, which tracks economic-development subsidies, suggested the company could receive much more, particularly as it avails itself of New York City programs meant to spur job growth in places like the Long Island City neighborhood of Queens.

 Greg LeRoy, executive director of the Washington, D.C.-based group, suggested Amazon was trying “to obscure just how lavishly it is being subsidized.”